Denver Cut Anticuchos, Aji Panca and Criolla Salad

 • 2 medium tomatoes

-Mix the marinade ingredients in a large bowl.
-Cut the meat into cubes of about 4 cm and roll in the marinade.
-Cover and chill in the refrigerator for at least 3 hours.
+Combine the marinade ingredients in a large bowl.
+Cut the meat into approx. 4 cm cubes and toss in the marinade.
+Cover and refrigerate for at least 3 hours.

-As soon as the beef is marinated, prepare the grill for direct grilling and heat it to the highest setting (here: 260 °C).
-Put the pieces of meat on skewers and season generously with the rub.
-Grill for 3-4 minutes on each side, depending on how well done you want it, and then enjoy with the Aji Panca sauce and the Criolla salad.
+Once the beef is marinated, prepare the grill for direct grilling and heat to the highest setting (here: 260 °C).
+Thread the meat pieces onto skewers and season generously with the rub.
+Grill for 3–4 minutes per side, depending on desired doneness, then enjoy with the Aji Panca sauce and Criolla salad.

-For the Aji Panca sauce, heat a pan on the grill and caramelize the sugar in it.
+For the Aji Panca sauce, heat a pan on the grill and caramelize the sugar.
 Then add the rice vinegar.
-As soon as the sugar has dissolved, add the soy sauce and Aji Panca paste, bring to the boil and then mix in all the other ingredients.
-Season with salt and pepper if necessary.
+Once the sugar has dissolved, add soy sauce and Aji Panca paste, bring to a boil, then mix in all other ingredients.
+Season with salt and pepper to taste.

-For the Criolla salad, cut the onion into thin strips, deseed and peel the tomatoes and rocotos and then cut them into thin strips.
+For the Criolla salad, slice the onion into fine strips, deseed and peel the tomatoes and Rocotos, then also slice them into fine strips.
 Soak the onions in ice water for 10 minutes.
-Drain thoroughly and mix with lime juice, olive oil and coriander.
-Season with salt and pepper.
+Drain thoroughly and mix with lime juice, olive oil, and coriander.
+Season with salt and pepper to taste.

 Recipe by Darrick Carter